cboettig/labnotebook/_posts/2013-02-22-semantic-citations-for-the-notebook-and-knitr.md

 I have on ocassion been exploring the use of [semantic](/tags.html/#semantics) markup in the notebook.
+In this post I illustrate how I am handling semantic citations.
 One of the more intriguing ideas is the ability to add semantic meaning to citations through the CITO ontology of <span rel="tooltip" title="Shotton D (2010).
 Cito, The Citation Typing Ontology. _Journal of Biomedical Semantics_, *1*.
 ISSN 2041-1480, http://dx.doi.org/10.1186/2041-1480-1-S1-S6."><a href="http://dx.doi.org/10.1186/2041-1480-1-S1-S6" property="http://purl.org/spar/cito/usesMethodIn" >Shotton (2010)</a></span>.
 Citation counts form a central part of academic discourse, but contain very little information regarding the reason for the citation.
 Most notably, 'negative' citations refuting a claim carry just the same weight as those confirming or relying upon a claim.
 Given the scale and expansion of academic literature, it is rarely reasonable to explore this citation graph manually.
 CITO provides a language for embedding the meaning of the citation, such as "discusses", "refutes", or "usesMethodIn", to the citation.
 (For instance, my earlier citation to Shotton identifies itself as "usesMethodIn", as I will explain).